 Does every online retailer need a mobile app?

-Bob: Very cool.
-And I know that a lot of people are struggling with whether they should even do an app for their online store.
+Bob: I know that a lot of people are struggling with whether they should even do an app for their online store.
 Let’s start out with a couple of key factors that a shop owner should watch for that tells them, “Hey it’s time for you to get that app for your online store.”
 I’m not sure if it’s the number of products, the sales, just when and where does this come in?

 Brian: If you’re selling anything online, then you should probably have an app where you could sell those products as well.
 I wouldn’t say there’s necessarily any right time to introduce an app, but if you’re selling products through your website, you should probably complement that with a mobile application.
 The idea is to get as many eyeballs on your products as possible.
 By having an app, you’re having more doorways to your content and your mobile apps.